codingMustache/codingMustache/README.md

 ## Joke of the Day

-I wouldn't buy anything with velcro.
-It's a total rip-off.
+I don’t play soccer because I enjoy the sport.
+I’m just doing it for kicks.

 ## Daily Trivia

-Which computer language would you associate Django framework with?
+What language does Node.js use?
- 1. C++
+ 1. JavaScript
- 2. Python
+ 2. Java Source
- 3. C#
+ 3. Java
- 4. Java
+ 4. Joomla Source Code

 <details>
   <summary>Answer</summary>
-  Python
+  JavaScript
 </details>